 "I have high customer satisfaction across many industries," which ends up being a nice way of saying, "I have yet to find what I’m good at, so I change jobs… A LOT."

 And finally, you discover that the candidate’s eloquent discussion of their thoughtful due diligence and contemplative attitude means they will sit and ponder things like;

-Interviewing is one of the ways we get to know candidates so we can decide if they are the right fit for the job and our work culture.
-But a couple hour-long meetings aren’t really enough time to peel back the layers and see the true person.
+Interviewing is one way we get to know candidates so we can decide if they are the right fit for the job and our work culture.
+But a couple of hour-long meetings aren’t really enough time to peel back the layers and see the true person.
 As we all know, it’s easy to spin negatives into positives on a resume and even in person.
-Still, interviews are an extremely important selection tool and should represent about 30% of your overall hiring decision.
+Still, interviews are an essential selection tool and should represent about 30% of your overall hiring decision.
 But what about that other 70%?

 Good question.
 That boils down to several other selection tools.

 First, you examine the candidate’s work experience and skills, along with the potential for learning and growing in the job and organization.
 Some of that is done in the interview, but we also suggest testing for those hard skills that you require in the job.
 For example, if you are hiring an accountant, you might want to test some basic accounting tasks to be sure the candidate knows the difference between a debit and a credit.
 You might also consider a cognitive assessment – Omnia has a great one – to determine general mental aptitude.

 Do they have the cognitive wherewithal to work through problems and take logical action?
 All of that should make up another 25% of your overall decision.

 You might look at: